raspberrypilearning/astronaut-reaction-times/worksheet.md

 that stress, as well as the brain having to adapt to microgravity, could be the cause of this, and that normal performance was found soon after returning to Earth.

-You can learn more about what it is like to be an Astronaut and more about Tim Peake's mission on [the UK National STEM Centre website here](http://www.nationalstemcentre.org.uk/timpeake).
+You can learn more about what it is like to be an astronaut and more about Tim Peake's mission on [the UK National STEM Centre website here](http://www.nationalstemcentre.org.uk/timpeake).

 Let's create a game in Scratch to test your reaction skills and those of your friends and family to see if you could become an astronaut like British ESA Astronaut Tim Peake.